Skyball2000/java-utility-classes/README.md

   Works just as a StringBuilder, but every time you append to the LineBuilder, a new line is created.
 - **Pair**
   Two values of any class stored in one object.
+- **CountApi**
+  Use this class to access the [https://countapi.xyz/](https://countapi.xyz/) which serves as an online counter.

 This is mainly a collection of code snippets or classes that I collected over the past few years that I sometimes need to reuse.
 I hope you can use them for your projects as well.